Warbo/nix-eval/README.md

 # Implementation Details

-`Expr` is the type of expressions, which contains a list of package names, a list of modules to import and a `String` of Haskell code.
-All of these are just `String`s internally, but the wrappers prevent accidentally using package as modules, etc. A few combinators are provided for common manipulations, and the `OverloadedStrings` extension allows packages, modules and expressions to be written as literals.
-Note that literal expressions are given an empty context;
-you will have to specify any required modules or packages separately.
+`Expr` is the type of expressions, which contains a list of package names, a list of modules to import, a list of compiler flags and a `String` of Haskell code.
+All of these are just `String`s internally, but the wrappers prevent accidentally using package as modules, etc. A few combinators are provided for common manipulations, and the `OverloadedStrings` extension allows packages, modules, flags and expressions to be written as literals.
+Note that literal expressions are given an empty context; you will have to specify any required modules, packages, etc. separately.

 When evaluated, the Haskell code is prefixed by an import of each module and wrapped in `main = putStr (..)`, then piped into `runhaskell`.
+If any flags are specified, they are appended as arguments to the `runhaskell` command.
 That process is invoked via the `nix-shell` command, using Nix's standard `haskellPackages.ghcWithPackages` function to ensure the GHC instance has all of the given packages available.

 If the process exits successfully, its stdout will be returned wrapped in `Just`; otherwise `Nothing` is returned.
+If you wish to alter the `main` implementation, use `Language.Eval.Internal.eval'`

 This implementation is a little rough; for example, you may prefer to use `Text` rather than `String`; use a better representation like the syntax trees from